gregology/gregology.github.io/codex.md

 - I am privileged because:
   - I am human
-  - I am the youngest in a loving & supporting family
+  - I grew up as the youngest in a loving & supporting family
+  - I have a loving and supportive partner (Diana)
   - my physical appearance & cultural traits are considered "normal" where I live
   - I natively speak english with a western accent
   - of my citizenships, permanent residency, & visas